 The third edition of Land Rover Legends moves to Thruxton on 6 and 7 June.
 The event will celebrate 50 years of the Range Rover and the 40th anniversary of the UK launch of the V8-powered Stage 1 109.
 Nominations are now open for the National Land Rover Awards 2020, the winners of which will be chosen at the event.

-The fastest road race on the planet gets underway on Saturday 6 June, although qualifying begins on Sunday 31 May.
-All eyes will be on the Isle of Man as the world’s bravest riders test their mettle on the formidable 37.73-mile course.
+The fastest road race on the planet was due to get underway on Saturday 6 June, with qualifying scheduled for Sunday 31 May.
+Sadly, the Island’s chief minister has now decladed the 2020 event to be cancelled: we won’t be seeing world’s bravest riders test their mettle on the formidable 37.73-mile course this year.

 London Concours – 10-11 June